-If you are anything like me, spicy food is far more superior to other foods out there.
+If you are anything like me, spicy food is far superior to other foods out there.

 I love it when a dish or recipe has a spicy kick to it, and it’s not uncommon for me to add my own chili or red pepper flakes to those that don’t.

 Whenever I need a quick dinner or crave something fast, I love to make my go-to dish of spicy Asian noodles.

 Why you’ll love this recipe

 - Easy to make.
 The entire cooking time is less than 10 minutes and there is barely any prep required.